-- Full Boar Action: Goblin generals and high-up messengers use pigs as Fantastic Mounts.
+- Full-Boar Action: Goblin generals and high-up messengers use pigs as Fantastic Mounts.

 - Insanity Immunity: Blanchett, being somewhat broken, is unaffected by the second wizard's spell.

 - Minion with an F in Evil: The goblins, in general.
 Nessilka has to remind them they are supposed to be fierce all the time.
 It turns out that goblins are actually nonconfrontational by default.

 - Our Goblins Are Different: Remarkably similar to Pratchett's Discworld goblins, in that they are treated throughout the world as near-vermin, but have a far more cohesive society.
 Some hints of the modern "technical wiz" take on goblins, especially with Murray, who invents, for instance, a basic refrigerator.